HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   )
 }}

-As seen also in the previous chart the most frequent JSON-LD property relationships reveal several critical implementation patterns across websites.
-PotentialAction emerges as a dominant property, showing strong connections to SearchAction and WebSite, indicating widespread implementation of site search functionality (we expect this to decrease as Google is removing support for this feature snippet).
-Image-related properties form another major cluster, with ImageObject frequently connected to Organization and WebPage entities, demonstrating the importance of visual content attribution.
-The publisher and logo properties frequently link to Organization entities, establishing clear brand identity.
+As seen also in the previous chart the most frequent JSON-LD property relationships reveal several critical implementation patterns across websites. `PotentialAction` emerges as a dominant property, showing strong connections to `SearchAction` and WebSite, indicating widespread implementation of site search functionality (we expect this to decrease as Google is removing support for this feature snippet).
+Image-related properties form another major cluster, with `ImageObject` frequently connected to `Organization` and `WebPage` entities, demonstrating the importance of visual content attribution.
+The publisher and logo properties frequently link to `Organization` entities, establishing clear brand identity.

-Navigation structures show clear patterns through BreadcrumbList and itemListElement properties, typically connecting to WebPage entities.
-Content relationships are evidenced by mainEntityOfPage connections, while business-specific information flows through address, openingHoursSpecification, and geo properties.
+Navigation structures show clear patterns through `BreadcrumbList` and `itemListElement` properties, typically connecting to WebPage entities.
+Content relationships are evidenced by `mainEntityOfPage` connections, while business-specific information flows through address, `openingHoursSpecification`, and geo properties.

-Particularly noteworthy is the consistent implementation of contact and location information, with PostalAddress, ContactPoint, and GeoCoordinates forming a well-defined cluster.
+Particularly noteworthy is the consistent implementation of contact and location information, with `PostalAddress`, `ContactPoint`, and `GeoCoordinates` forming a well-defined cluster.
 This suggests businesses are prioritizing local presence markup.
-The presence of review-related properties (reviewRating, rating) connected to various entities indicates strong focus on reputation management through structured data.
+The presence of review-related properties (`reviewRating`, `rating`) connected to various entities indicates strong focus on reputation management through structured data.

 ### `sameAs`

 The sameAs property plays a crucial role in entity disambiguation and knowledge graph development, extending far beyond simple social media profile linking.
 While our data shows strong implementation for major platforms (Facebook at 4.53%, Instagram at 3.67%), the true strategic value lies in how sameAs helps search engines understand and validate entity relationships.

 When properly implemented, sameAs serves as a powerful tool for entity disambiguation, particularly for organizations and persons.
 By linking to authoritative sources like Wikidata (0.17%) and Wikipedia (0.13%), brands can establish unambiguous entity identification.
-This creates what we might call a "*entity fingerprint*" that helps search engines confidently associate various online presences with the correct entity.
+This creates what we might call a "_entity fingerprint_" that helps search engines confidently associate various online presences with the correct entity.

 {{ figure_markup(
   image="sameas-year-on-year-mobile.png",